How to Autofit Column Width in Google Sheets

 Here is what happens.

-When you wrap text, the cell on which it has been applied gets the ability to put any extra text on the next line.
-So there is no spilling of text to the next cell.
+When you wrap text, the cell on which it has been applied can put any extra text on the next line.
+So, there is no spilling of text to the next cell.
 And since there is none of it, the width seems fine to Google Sheet.

 So when you have a cell (or some cells) that have wrap text applied:

-• In case there is a cell that is overflowing to the next cell, Google Sheets will adjust to make the width wider (note that cell with wrap text will never overflow)
+• If there is a cell that is overflowing to the next cell, Google Sheets will adjust to make the width wider (note that a cell with wrap text will never overflow)

-• If the cell(s) with wrap text applied has white space, autofitting will adjust the column width to make sure there is no extra space.
+• If the cell(s) with wrap text applied have white space, autofitting will adjust the column width to ensure there is no extra space.

-So these are two simple ways you can use to Auto-fit column width in Google Sheets.
-I personally prefer the double-click method as it’s faster and efficient, but in case you’re not double-click person, you can also use the ‘Fit to Data’ option
+So these are two simple ways to use the Google Sheets autofit column width function.
+I personally prefer the double-click method as it’s faster and more efficient, but in case you’re not a double-click person, you can also use the “Fit to Data” option.

 Also, note that all the methods that we have covered in this tutorial also work when you have to resize and autofit rows in Google Sheets.